rachit3107/Commentsystem/README.md

 Comment System with recursive reply system.

-#Usage
+# Usage

 1. Clone the repo.
 2. npm install
 3. npm start

-You will be routed to the login Page.For simplicity, I have created 3 Users by default 1.
+You will be routed to the login Page.For simplicity, I have created 3 Users by default:-

 username: rachit3107
 password: tophire

-2.
 username: tophire
 password: tophire

-3.
 username: rentmojo
 password: tophire